 Enhance communication

 Good communication doesn’t just ensure that a relationship is going to last.
-In order for your business to success, you’ll want to be sure that communication is at the forefront of your priorities, and good phone etiquette and its subsequent training will be a catalyst for your team to stay in touch more effectively in the long run.
+In order for your business to succeed, you’ll want to be sure that communication is at the forefront of your priorities, and good phone etiquette and its subsequent training will be a catalyst for your team to stay in touch more effectively in the long run.

 More Ultimate Guides: What is Project Management?